Craniopagus parasiticus: Notable cases

-History

-Only ten cases of craniopagus parasiticus have been reported in the medical research literature.
-Of those cases, only four have survived birth.
-The first case on record is that of Everard Home's Two-Headed Boy of Bengal, whose skull is preserved at the Hunterian Museum at the Royal Society of Surgeons.

 Terminology

 In the past, the use of terminology when describing parasitic twins has been somewhat inconsistent.
 By definition, a parasitic twin is joined to another twin in a certain anatomical location or position on the developed twin's body.
 The underdeveloped twin is termed the parasite, and the developed twin is termed the autosite.
 The autosite can have some abnormalities, as well.
-For the most part, however, it has developed enough that it can live on its own.
+For the most part, however, they have developed enough that they can live on their own.